hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	poussette.

-### Explanation of the French Terms Used in Quadrille Dancing
+### Explanation of the French terms used in quadrille dancing

-* Balancéz – Set
+* Balancez – Set
 * Chaine anglaise – Right and left
 * Demi chaine Anglaise – Half right and left
 * Chaine des dames – Ladies' chain